pyconau/2018.pycon-au.org/cfp.md

 Another example:

-> I started dog patting this year.
-I have a lot of thoughts about effective ways to teach dog patting to beginners, and I am enthusiastic about making other people's journeys into the world of patting dogs more enjoyable and accessible.
+> "I started dog patting this year.
+I have a lot of thoughts about effective ways to teach dog patting to beginners, and I am enthusiastic about making other people's journeys into the world of patting dogs more enjoyable and accessible. "

 ### Can I still identify myself as a [insert gender/minority/attribute here]?